nicky-nym/nicky-nym.github.io/pages/cities.md

 Given what we know about the cost and throughput of cars, buses, and rail, and given what we know about the emerging new alternatives, what's the best we could possibly do?

-If we could plan a whole urban transporation network from scratch, what's the optimal mix of different transit modes?
+If we could plan a whole urban transportation network from scratch, what's the optimal mix of different transit modes?
 Which options are the most affordable, and which ones maximize personal mobility, speedy deliveries, and kinematic range?

 What follows is a design proposal for what I believe is a **simple**, **cheap**, **reliable**, **low-risk** transportation network that has **high throughput**, good **transit speed**, nearly **door-to-door** convenience, and takes up less space than roads, leaving more **land area** for parks and buildings.